 Silkscreen printing and screen printing may seem different, but they’re essentially the same technique, with roots tracing back to ancient China.
 Regardless of the term you prefer, this method involves applying ink to a screen and subsequently pressing it through a design or stencil on the screen.

-Contemporary printers usually employ polyester screens as opposed to historical silk screens, yet the fundamental procedure aligns closely with its ancient Chinese origins.
+Contemporary printers usually employ polyester screens as opposed to silk screens, yet the fundamental procedure aligns closely with its ancient Chinese origins.

 How Does Screen Printing Work?